 A cash-out refinance may also allow you to secure a lower mortgage rate, and the interest you pay could be tax-deductible.
 Consult your tax advisor to see if you’re eligible for tax deductions.

 If you’re 62 or older, you may be eligible for a reverse mortgage, allowing you to convert some of your home’s equity into cash.
 Instead of having to make monthly payments, your mortgage lender will actually pay you so you can fund home remodels and updates.
-Talk with our friends at One Reverse Mortgage to see what financial options are available to you.

 Government Grants and Home Loan Programs